khanhninhnguyen/khanhninhnguyen.github.io/_posts/2022-06-12-mayavi-install.md

 export QT_API=pyqt5
 ```
 Optional: You might need to put these lines in ~/.bashrc and run `source ~/.bashrc`.
 These variables will be set automatically everytime you boot the computer.
-If you for get to set these variables ETS_TOOLKIT and QT_API, mayavi will return the following error:
+If you forget to set these variables ETS_TOOLKIT and QT_API, mayavi will return the following error:
 ```
 Traceback (most recent call last):
   File "/home/acao/miniconda3/envs/mayavi/lib/python3.7/site-packages/tvtk/pyface/ui/qt4/scene.py", line 60, in resizeEvent